winnermicro/wm_iot_sdk/docs/en/component_guides/boot_sequence.rst

 Automatic Initialization of Components
 ----------------------------------------

-In addition to manually initializing components before the ``mian`` function, we also provide a method for automatic component initialization.
+In addition to manually initializing components before the ``main`` function, we also provide a method for automatic component initialization.

 Each component that needs to execute initialization must use `WM_COMPONEN_INIT_*(component_init_function)` to annotate its component initialization function.
 The system will automatically call the component initialization function after startup to initialize the component.